Lilla-Kavecsanszki/downwarddog/README.md

 </details>

 The Entity Relationship Diagrams below illustrate how the models are connected to each other for the Booking section:

 - Classes and Timetable have a one-to-many relationship, where one class can have multiple timetables, but each timetable is associated with only one class.
 - Timetable and Booking have a one-to-many relationship, where one timetable can have multiple bookings, but each booking is linked to only one timetable.
 - Booking and User have a many-to-one relationship, where one user can create many bookings.

-The unique_booking constraint in the Booking model ensures that a user can create multiple bookings, but only one booking for a specific class on a specific date/time.
+The unique_booking constraint in the Booking model ensures that a user can create multiple bookings, but only one booking for the same class on the same date/time.

 <p>
 <details><summary>Booking ERD</summary><br/>